Thursday, September 2, 2010

 Nai-Yuan Hu - Violin

-Hu’s recording of Goldmark’s Concerto and Bruch’s Concerto No. 2 with Gerard Schwarz and The Seattle Symphony released by Delos garnered “Critics’ Choice” from Gramophone as well as praises from many publications including BBC Music Magazine, The Times of London, and The Washington Post.
-At the invitation of Taiwan’s Chi-Mei Foundation, Mr. Hu also recorded a series of CDs playing violins from Chi-Mei’s priceless collection of instruments.
+Mr. Hu’s recording of Goldmark’s Concerto and Bruch’s Concerto No. 2 with Gerard Schwarz and the Seattle Symphony (Delos) garnered “Critics’ Choice” from Gramophone as well as praises from many publications including BBC Music Magazine, The Times of London, and The Washington Post.
+His solo violin album “Unaccompanied…” for EMI label received two Golden Melody Awards in Taiwan for best classical album and best instrumentalist.
+In 2003, he released “Vienna Revisted” which comprises many of the beloved violin pieces from a bygone era.

-Taiwan, Mr. Hu began studying the violin at age five and was soloist with the National Youth Orchestra of Taiwan three years later.
-He came to the United States in 1972 to continue his studies, first with Broadus Erle and later with Joseph Silverstein.
-At Indiana University, he studied with Josef Gingold and later served as Gingold’s assistant for two years.
-Besides concertizing, Mr. Hu has given master classes in music schools in Asia, Europe, and North and South Americas.
+Mr. Hu has served on the jury of international competitions such as Queen Elisabeth Competition in Brussels and Seoul Violin Competition.
+Born in Taiwan, he began studying the violin at age five and was soloist with the National Youth Orchestra of Taiwan three years later.
+He came to the United States in 1972 to continue his studies, first with Broadus Erle and later with Joseph Silverstein and Josef Gingold.

 Artists who also play the Violin